topkecleon/telegram-bot-bash/README.txt

 run the bot.
 Now we have 'commands.sh', 'mycommands.sh', 'modules/*.sh' and much more.
 Hey no problem, if you are finished with your cool bot, rundev/make-standalone.sh to create a stripped down version of your bot containing only 'bashbot.sh' and 'commands.sh'!
-For more information see Create_a_stripped_down_version_of_your_Bot.
+For more information see Create a stripped down version of your Bot [doc/7_develop.md].

 Can I send messages from CLI and scripts?

 Of course you can send messages from command line and scripts!
-Simply install bashbot as described_here, send the message '/start' to set yourself as botadmin and then stop the bot with ./bashbot.sh stop.
+Simply install bashbot as described here [#Your-really-first-bashbot-in-a-nutshell], send the message '/start' to set yourself as botadmin and then stop the bot with ./bashbot.sh stop.
 Bashbot provides some ready to use scripts for sending messages from command line in bin/ dir, e.g. send_message.sh.